letsdiscodev/docs.letsdisco.dev/docs/experimental/scaling-horizontally.md

 :::

-The example below scales our sample "dummy" project to two nodes (i.e. servers).
+The example below scales a project - a web app with a worker - to two nodes (i.e. servers).

 Note: `DOMAINNAME-FOR-REGISTRY` should point to the `SERVER1-IP` and be different than the `DOMAINNAME` for the dummy project.